Back to Missions

 Outcome

-Completed the seventh Shuttle-Mir docking, delivered David Wolf to Mir, returned Michael Foale to Earth, transferred more than four tons of logistics and experiment hardware, and completed the first Shuttle-based joint U.S.-Russian EVA.
+Successfully completed the seventh Shuttle-Mir docking and fourth U.S. Mir crew exchange, delivered David Wolf, returned Michael Foale after 145 days in space, transferred more than four tons of material, and performed the first joint U.S.-Russian EVA staged from a Shuttle.

 Start Date